São Paulo: 1932 revolution and contemporary era

-At the end of the 20th century and beginning of the 21st century, São Paulo became the main financial center in South America and one of the most populous cities in the world.
+At the end of the 20th century and beginning of the 21st century, São Paulo became the main financial hub in South America and one of the most populous cities in the world.
 As the most influential Brazilian city on the global stage, São Paulo is currently classified as an alpha global city.
 The metropolis has one of the largest GDP in the world, representing, alone, 11% of all Brazilian GDP, and is also responsible for one third of the Brazilian scientific production.

 Geography

 Jaraguá Peak is the highest point in the city, at 1135 m.

 São Paulo is the capital of the most populous state in Brazil, São Paulo, located at latitude 23°33'01 south and longitude 46°38'02 west.
 The total area of the municipality is 1,521.11 km², according to the Brazilian Institute of Geography and Statistics (IBGE), being the ninth largest in the state in terms of territorial extension.
 Of the entire area of the municipality, 949,611 km² are urban areas (2015), being the largest urban area in the country.
+The urban organisation, as in the whole colony, was centred, administratively and ecclesiastically, in parishes.
+Each parish was centred on a chapel.

 The city is on a plateau placed beyond the Serra do Mar (Portuguese for "Sea Range" or "Coastal Range"), itself a component of the vast region known as the Brazilian Highlands, with an average elevation of around 799 m above sea level, although being at a distance of only about 70 km from the Atlantic Ocean.
 The distance is covered by two highways, the Anchieta and the Imigrantes, (see "Transportation" below) that roll down the range, leading to the port city of Santos and the beach resort of Guarujá.
 Rolling terrain prevails within the urbanized areas of São Paulo except in its northern area, where the Serra da Cantareira Range reaches a higher elevation and a sizable remnant of the Atlantic Rain Forest.
 The region is seismically stable and no significant activity has ever been recorded.